javascript-tutorial/pt.javascript.info/1-js/05-data-types/05-array-methods/article.md

 This section is about the methods transforming or reordering the array.

 ### map

 The [arr.map](mdn:js/Array/map) method is one of the most useful and often used.

+It calls the function for each element of the array and returns the array of results.

 The syntax is: